infews/infews.github.io/source/articles/2020-09-22-improving-standups.html.md

 Teams at Pivotal had a fairly common agenda for standup.
 We reviewed Helps (“I need help with…”), Interestings (“Yesterday I learned that…), and Events (“What are we doing besides coding today?”).
 We rarely got into the details of specific work unless there were team-wide concerns or if someone had a specific question.

 Keeping to this agenda daily and keeping the ritual alive over time takes effort.
-We wrote a [Rails app][wb] to help.
+We wrote a Rails app to help.
 Over time we realized that there are additional, some emergent, problems that cropped up during our meetings.

 ## Standup Problems